Which city is cheaper, Asheville or Fort Lauderdale?

 The winter attracts plenty of travelers to both Fort Lauderdale and Asheville.
 Many travelers come to Fort Lauderdale for the shopping scene and the cuisine.
 Furthermore, many visitors come to Asheville in the winter for the Christmas ambience, the shopping scene, and the cuisine.

 Fort Lauderdale is much warmer than Asheville in the winter.
-The temperature in Fort Lauderdale is usually 67°F (20°C) in January, and Asheville stays around 44°F (7°C).
+The daily temperature in Fort Lauderdale averages around 67°F (20°C) in January, and Asheville fluctuates around 44°F (7°C).

 In Fort Lauderdale, it's very sunny this time of the year.
 Fort Lauderdale usually receives more sunshine than Asheville during winter.
 Fort Lauderdale gets 243 hours of sunny skies, while Asheville receives 176 hours of full sun in the winter.